Duke vs. Virginia odds, prediction: 2026 college basketball picks for February 28 from proven model

 Top Virginia vs. Duke predictions

-SportsLine's model is going Over on the total (137.5 points).
-SportsLine's model is leaning Over on the total.
+SportsLine's model is going Over on the total (141.5 points).
 The Over hit in the last meeting between the teams.
 The Over has hit in two of the last three Virginia games, as well as in the last Duke games.
 Virginia is 3-7 against the spread in its last 10 games.
 Duke, meanwhile, is 6-4 ATS in its last 10.

 How to make Duke vs. Virginia picks

-So who wins Duke vs. Virginia and which side of the spread is the better value?
+So who wins Duke vs. Virginia, and which side of the spread hits more than 50% of the time?
 Visit SportsLine now to see which side of the Virginia vs. Duke spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.